Other Functions and Units

 The St. Louis County Jail is a Direct Supervision facility which detains adults and certified juveniles who are pre-trial or serving county sentences.
 For the most part the population consists of inmates charged with felonies, misdemeanors and municipal ordinance violations.
 The website provides information on jail policies and procedures, as well as the many programs and services offered to qualified inmates.

-The St. Louis County Law Library is open to the public and offers materials for legal research including all print materials--though these are non-circulating--and free access to Westlaw, Lois Law, CCH/Wolters Kluwer, and Missouri Lawyers Weekly.
-Copiers are available at a nominal cost and local faxes can be sent and received.
+The St. Louis County Law Library is open to the public and offers materials for legal research, including non-circulating print materials and free access to Westlaw and other State databases.
+Copiers are available for use at $.10 per page.

 The Public Administrator is a public official who performs the job of a guardian, conservator or personal representative for an estate or incapacitated individual when there is no one else who can perform the job.
 The Public Administrator is appointed when there is no family or friends of the ward/protectee, there is significant disharmony in the family, or when the court removes an assigned administrator for not performing his or her duties.